Black Hawk (artist): Lakota Tradition and the Medicine Man

 Though Black Hawk has been described as a medicine man, Berlo notes: "The term medicine man is rather a simplisitic designation for a variety of ritual specialists".
 The creator of the Lakota universe is referred to as Wakan Tanka meaning "Great Spirit."
 Lakota holy men are thought to have a greater connection to this force.
 "Lakota culture possessed a great wealth of rituals, both public and private, that permeated all aspects of life."
 All animals are thought to be spiritual beings, though some are more wakan than others.
 The beasts that are especially wakan are buffalo, horses, elks, wolves, weasels, bears, mountain lions, prairie dogs, ferrets, foxes, beavers, and otters.
 The sacred pipe is the Lakota medicine man's direct connection to Wakan Tanka.
 Medicine men were thought to have been blessed with "holy vision" and it was common practice for them to share their vision with their fellow Lakota people.
 Individuals who had visions of the same wakan beings organized together forming societies of holy men, inducting new members when they had the appropriate vision.

 A vision quest was an essential part of being a successful holy man.
 There were many different ways to perform the vision quest but usually the vision quester utilized the sacred peace pipe and a sweat lodge.
 If the vision seeker was visited by a Thunder Being or Heyoka it was his duty to share the vision with his tribe or he was thought to have disrespected the Thunder Beings.
 It is evident by Black Hawk's drawing of the Dream or Vision of himself changed to a destroyer and riding a Buffalo Eagle that he was one of the holy few to be visited by a Thunder Being.
 Black Hawk, Black Elk, and Kills Two are the most referenced Lakota medicine men who left behind artwork."When the Lakota seek knowledge about their state of affairs they seek it through the instructions imparted to the medicine man from animals, birds, and other animate and inanimate forms that serve as his helpers".
 In 1883, the U.S. Secretary of the Interior decreed that all traditional feats and ceremonies be outlawed as well as all practices of medicine men.
-Knowing that ritual practices were outlawed at time Black Hawk created his drawings gives us even further insight into his comprehensive account of Lakota life.
+Knowing that ritual practices were outlawed at the time Black Hawk created his drawings gives us even further insight into his comprehensive account of Lakota life.